Finally, a Pair of Earbuds That Look Great and Sound Better

 MW08 Earphones

 And just like Master & Dynamic’s other headphones, they are beautifully designed.
 If you’re going to invest in a set of earbuds or headphones, sound quality is important, but so is design.
-Master & Dynamic covers both bases extremely well, and have done it with the MW08’s as well.
+Master & Dynamic covers both bases extremely well, and have done it with the MW08’s, too.

 Scouted selects products independently and prices reflect what was available at the time of publish.
 Sign up for our newsletter for more recommendations and check out our coupon site for more deals.
 If you buy something from our posts, we may earn a small commission.